Vietnam national football team: Malaysia

 Similar to Indonesia, Malaysia was considered an equal regional football powerhouse on par with Vietnam.
 As South Vietnam, the Vietnamese side had a poorer performance, with only three wins, three draws and seven losses, during that time the Malaysians posed as a formidable side in Asia.
 Since the country's reunification, the rivalry continued when the two teams regularly faced off at regional tournaments like the AFF Championship or SEA Games.
 The matches between the two teams are marked by the tension between the players on the field and between the fans in the stands.
-Since 1991, Vietnam has overwhelmed in the head-to-head record against Malaysia with 14 wins, three draws, and only seven losses.
-Vietnam has also been maintaining a series of unbeaten matches against Malaysia from 2014 until 2025, where they suffered a heavy 0–4 lost in 2027 AFC Asian Cup qualification in Malaysian's home stadium.
+Since 1991, Vietnam has overwhelmed in the head-to-head record against Malaysia with 19 wins, 3 draws, and only 5 losses.
+Vietnam has been maintaining a series of unbeaten matches against Malaysia since 2014, which includes an overturned defeat following the Malaysian football naturalisation scandal.

 Singapore

 While Singapore was still a force in the AFF until 2012, the team was a big rival for Vietnam.
-They have faced each other in 41 matches, with Vietnam dominating with 23 wins, 13 draws, and 5 losses.
-However, in the period of just reintegrating with international football in 1991, Vietnam experienced, in the period from 1993 to 1998, a poorer head-to-head record against Singapore; especially when they lost the 1998 AFF Championship final.
+They have faced each other in 42 matches, with Vietnam dominating with 23 wins, 14 draws, and 5 losses.
+However, in the period of just reintegrating with international football in 1991, Vietnam experienced, in the period from 1993 to 1998, a poorer head-to-head record against Singapore; especially when they lost the 1998 AFF Championship final at home.
 However, since 1998, Vietnam has been maintaining a series of unbeaten matches against Singapore to this day.
-Vietnam's winning matches in this period against Singapore has never exceeded 1 goal, and 6 out of the 12 matches are draws, although Vietnam did win in the remaining 6.
+Vietnam has met Singapore a total of 15 times during this period, winning nine matches and drawing six.
 Since Singapore's football decline and Vietnam's development in the mid-2010s, the matches between two teams also began to lose its importance.